emlez/emlez.dev/content/pages/portfolio/project-4.md

 layout: project
 subtitle: A series of projects in JavaScript
 ---
-Practical JavaScript is a series of projects by [Platzi's JavaScript School](https://platzi.com/escuela-javascript/), where we apply JavaScript to solve several programming challenges, using only Vanilla JavaScript.
+**Practical JavaScript** is a series of projects by [Platzi's JavaScript School](https://platzi.com/escuela-javascript/), where we apply JavaScript to solve several challenges and try different kinds of calculations, using only Vanilla JavaScript.

 1. First Workshop: Geometric Figures 🟨 🟡